airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/edit-your-chat-flow.md

 ## **Overview**

-A chat flow determines the structure of conversations between your eleapi and users.
+A chat flow determines the structure of conversations between your EleApi and users.
 This document provides instructions on how to customize chat flows using the available tools and functionalities within the EleApi platform.

 ## **Accessing Chatbot Builder**

-To customize your eleapi's flow, follow these steps:
+To customize your EleApi's flow, follow these steps:

 * Navigate to the bot menu or homepage on the EleAPI portal.
-* Select your eleapi to open the eleapi builder.
+* Select your EleApi to open the EleApi builder.
-*   Click on "Edit your chat flow" to access the eleapi builder.\
+*   Click on "Edit your chat flow" to access the EleApi builder.\
     \